p3l6/bag-notation/README.md

 ## Development

 As a pure swift library, xcode is not required, only the swift compiler.
 It will build on the linux distribution of swift as well.
+Requires swift version 6.

 ### Tree sitter